 Working more efficiently and keeping the lines of communication open create better-quality projects, which, in turn, drive repeat business and referrals.
-Quality and quality control processes are what distinguish one contractor from another.
+Excellent quality and safety control processes are what sets the great contractors apart from the mediocre ones.

-Project owners look for this high level of quality control management when hiring contractors.
-Quality is also paramount in government contracts, which are most often awarded to contractors with the “best value” rating, which factors in quality control ratings, safety, experience, and cost, Martinez explains.
+Quality is also paramount in government contracts, which are most often awarded to contractors with the “best value” rating, which factors in quality control ratings, safety, experience, and cost.

-“What gets measured, gets reviewed, and what gets reviewed, gets approved,” he says, summing up how quality control directly leads to business growth and marketability.
+“What gets measured, gets reviewed, and what gets reviewed, gets approved,” said Martinez.

 While technology makes work and life easier, Martinez says it’s important to not forget the human element of construction.
 That’s what quality feeds off of.

-“We’re all human,” he says.
+“We’re all human,” he said.
 “Humans make mistakes, but humans are capable of learning and correcting.
 That cycle is how quality works.

 “You have all this technology, and it’s all great, but there’s nothing like picking up the phone and speaking to someone about an issue.
 That’s still an important step.”